-There are numerous documents worldwide stating where and how hearing loops should be installed to comply with government legislation and regulations.
-Standards for the United States, the European Union, and the United Kingdom are detailed below.
+Worldwide there is legislation, regulations and standards stating where and how hearing loops should be installed.
+Standards for the United States, Canada and the IEC 60118-4 installation standard are reviewed below.

 Click the blue bars to read more about legislation and standards.